maze-le/go-angular-templists/README.md

 The database is a default postgres image from docker hub without any custom configuration.

 ### Backend

 The backend is a Model-Repository-Controller backend, implemented with `gorm` as ORM Layer to the database.
-It encapsulates transport logic in the controllers, found in: `src/controllers`, provides access to the (postgres) database with repositories in: `src/repositories` and describes the database entities with model-interfaces found in: `src/entities`.
-External services (open weather map) are implemented in: `src/services`.
+It encapsulates transport logic in the controllers, found in: `src/backend/controllers`, provides access to the (postgres) database with repositories in: `src/backend/repositories` and describes the database entities with model-interfaces found in: `src/backend/entities`.
+External services (open weather map) are implemented in: `src/backend/services`.

-The backend implements a custom error handler and a unified logging facilty found in: `src/middleware`.
+The backend implements a custom error handler and a unified logging facilty found in: `src/backend/middleware`.
 The controller and repo parts are CRUD services that implement the respective Index, Create, Read, Update and Delete opertaions.

 #### init and shutdown

 When the application starts, the database connection gets established.
 Then a signal handler is initialized to a ensure clean shutdown procedure on `SIGTERM` events: basically a database disconnect, that enforces writing or rolling back pending transactions.
 It then proceeds to start a http server on the port 8082.

+### Frontend

+The frontend is bundled locally with npm and build in the target dir: `src/client/dist`.
+This will be used as entry point for a dockerized nginx webserver.